issagith/nanoTabSTAR/README.md

-# nanoTabStar (WIP)
+# nanoTabStar

 A compact, autonomous, and educational reimplementation of **TabSTAR**.

-`nanoTabStar` is an ongoing project to reimplement the full TabSTAR pipeline—from raw data to inference—in a clean, self-contained, and didactic way.
-It "vends" the sophisticated preprocessing logic of the original repository into a single, readable file, making it an ideal starting point for researchers and students.
+`nanoTabStar` is a project to reimplement the full TabSTAR pipeline—from raw data to inference—in a clean, self-contained, and didactic way.
+It "vends" the sophisticated preprocessing logic of the original repository into a single, readable file, making it an ideal starting point for researchers and students interested in Tabular Foundation Models (TFMs).

 ## Roadmap